unional/reactor-typescript-boilerplate/README.md

 # Ext JS Reactor Boilerplate

-A foundation for React apps that use Ext JS components.
+A foundation for React apps that use Ext JS components, in TypeScript.

 ## Requirements